boldbi/bold-bi-docs/docs/faq/what-are-the-various-types-of-data-filtering-in-an-embedded-dashboard.md

         - <b>filterParameters:</b> Applying filters when the dashboard first loads
         - <b>updateFilters:</b> Applying filters on the fly
    2. Server-side filtering
-        - <b>embed_datasource_filter:</b> Applying the filter criteria on the server side when the user accesses the dashboard using the query parameter in the authorization endpoint.
+        - <b>embed_datasource_filter:</b> The filter criteria are applied on the server side when the user accesses the dashboard by using the query parameter in the authorization endpoint.

 <table>
 <thead>